nanzt/RTSEvo/README.md

-# Retrogressive Thaw Slump (RTS) Evolution Model
+# RTSEvo: Retrogressive Thaw Slump (RTS) Evolution Model

 ## Overview

-This repository contains the implementation of a dynamic evolution model for Retrogressive Thaw Slumps (RTS) in permafrost regions.
+This repository contains the implementation of a dynamic evolution model for Retrogressive Thaw Slumps (RTS)in permafrost regions, , known as RTSEvo.
 Existing RTS modeling studies are largely confined to static susceptibility mapping, lacking the capacity to predict their spatiotemporal evolution.
 To bridge this gap, we developed a new dynamic RTS evolution model that couples three modules: (1) a time-series forecast of regional RTS area, (2) a machine-learning module for pixel-level probability mapping, and (3) a constrained spatial allocation module that simulates RTS expansion by integrating neighborhood effects, stochasticity, and a novel retrogressive erosion factor, representing a significant advancement from traditional static susceptibility assessments.

 ## Research Paper

-The methodology is detailed in the paper "A Retrogressive Thaw Slump Evolution Model", which presents the first successful regional-scale dynamic simulation and short-term forecasting of RTS.
+The methodology is detailed in the paper "A Retrogressive Thaw Slump Evolution Model", which we submitted to Geoscientific Model Development for consideration of publication.

 ## System Requirements